mynew4/cmangos-docs-wiki/WorldDB_structure/creature_model_info.md

 This Value Comes From Sniff Packet Data.

-Divide sniffed value with 2.5.
+Divide sniffed value with 2.5.<br>
 Example: Sniffed WalkSpeed for a specific creature is 5.
-Divide it by 2.5 to get our DB value.
+Divide it by 2.5 to get our DB value.<br>
 5/2.5=2

 (Default Value Is: 1)